MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 ### What do the priors imply about the possible distribution of individual heights ?
 Prior predictive simulation

-Priors for h mu and sigma imply a joint prior distribution for individual heights that can be samples from.
+Priors for h mu and sigma imply a joint prior distribution for individual heights that can be sampled from.

 ``` r
 # sample from the prior for individual heights